 - Real lapis lazuli is composed of different minerals.
 White veins and yellow flakes are usually present.

 - Real lapis lazuli has a unique ultramarine color.

 - Real lapis lazuli is opaque.

-- Real lapis lazuli, as any other natural rock, is quite hard and tough.
+- Real lapis lazuli, like any other natural rock, is quite hard and tough.
 It also remains cold to the touch for a long time in comparison to glass or plastic analogs.

 - Real lapis lazuli texture is not uniform.
-No regular patterns can be spotted in natural material.
+No regular patterns can be spotted in natural materials.

 How to Tell if Lapis Lazuli is Fake

-Because of a few thousands of years’ demand on lapis lazuli, there are a lot of high-quality fakes that appeared during that time.
-The first fakes are deeply rooted in Ancient Egypt (yes, fake problems are not new), other fakes are made in modern laboratories with the help of state-of-the-art appliances.
+Because of a few thousand of years demand lapis lazuli, there are a lot of high-quality fakes that appeared during that time.
+The first fakes are deeply rooted in Ancient Egypt (yes, fake problems are not new), and other fakes are made in modern laboratories with the help of state-of-the-art appliances.

 Fake lapis lazuli made of glass or plastic is uniform blue and warm to the touch.
 Some synthetic lapis lazuli will have yellow flakes, but they will be arranged in a regular pattern.
 Fake lapis lazuli represented by natural sodalite has a dull blue color and also lacks yellow pyrite.